 No. All components of the Department of Music’s Performance Program are co-curricular, and thus do not require tuition payment and do not contribute credit toward an academic degree.
 Undergraduate musicians who are accepted into one of the large Performance Ensembles, however, are able to register for their participation in that ensemble(s) on a zero-credit, pass-fail basis.
 The students’ participation in that ensemble(s) is reflected on his or her official University of Chicago transcript, on a quarterly basis.

 Most of the ensembles hold auditions at the beginning of the academic year, starting during Orientation Week itself.
 Several of the Special Repertory Ensembles do not require a formal audition for membership, since most students do not have prior experience with the particular instruments and/or performing traditions: i.e., Early Music Ensemble, South Asian Music Ensemble, and Middle East Music Ensemble.
-See individual ensemble descriptions for more information.
+See the Auditions page or more information.

 The degree of competitiveness varies from ensemble to ensemble and also from year to year, depending on the particular pool of auditionees.
 For the main instrumental and choral auditions, students may express their preference for a particular ensemble, but they are placed in an ensemble in accordance with audition results and ensemble needs.
 In the case of limited seating within an ensemble or section, preference for membership is given to registered University of Chicago students, both undergraduate and graduate.
 The vast majority of students who audition for the Performance Program are placed in one of the ensembles, or accommodated in a chamber music group.